seojuice

 Sub-Intent Nuances You Can Exploit

-Beyond the two main buckets, we noticed some fascinating micro-intents in the spiritual niche that create easy ranking opportunities:
+Beyond the two main buckets, a few micro-intents in this niche create easy ranking opportunities:

 Sub-Intent Search Example SEO Tactic